-That is: the proposed models by nature are applicable to multi-dimensional data and thus to POLSAR data.
+That is, the proposed models by nature are applicable to multi-dimensional data and thus to POLSAR data.
 To show that the proposed (multidimensional) models are also applicable to SAR data, the dimension parameters in these models are collapsed into 1.
 The thesis subsequently shows that they match perfectly with existing SAR models.
+This point is now re-emphasis in the thesis on page ???

 Comment: